RerikOp/Brightify/README.md

 [GitHub](https://github.com/RerikOp/Brightify) and install it with `pip install -e .` in the root directory.
 2. To start the app: `python -m brightify run`.
 You can exit either by right-clicking the icon in the taskbar and selecting "Exit" or by pressing `Ctrl+C` in the terminal.
-3. To start the app at startup (or logon) and add a menu icon, run `python -m add all`.
-To remove the both, run `python -m remove all`.
+3. To start the app at startup (or logon) and add a menu icon, run `python -m brightify add all`.
+To remove the both, run `python -m brightify remove all`.

 ## Optional arguments
 There are several other arguments you can pass to the app, see `python -m brightify --help` for more information.